LearningRegistry/LearningRegistry/README.md

     * setup_lr.bash - a script to set up a development Learning Registry node on Ubuntu 10.04 and MacOS 10.6.x onwards.
-    * install_pydeps.bash - a script to create a virtualenv and install all the python packages required by the Learning Registry Pylons application.
+    * install_pydeps.bash - a script to create a virtualenv and install the Learning Registry Pylons application in that virtualenv.

 * LR - Pylons LR application that is used to interface w/ CouchDB.